Open In Colab Open in Kaggle

 content_review(f"{feedback_prefix}_Encoder")

 The decoder is another transformer that attends to both the image tokens and string tokens.
-At a given point in the decoding, the decoder uses both the reference image and the string prefix to predict the next string to produce.
-In this fashion, the transcript is built one string at a time.
+At a given point in the decoding, the decoder uses both the reference image and the string prefix to predict the next text token to produce.
+In this fashion, the transcript is built one token at a time.

 model.decoder